Effective: March 18, 2013; Revised: April 17, 2023

 The Library Board of Trustees is responsible for determining the rules for public behavior in the library according to authority granted in the Ohio Revised Code.
 These rules are necessary to:

-- Ensure the safety of library patrons and employees.
+1. Ensure the safety of library patrons and employees.

-- Protect the privileges of individuals to use library materials and services.
+2. Protect the privileges of individuals to use library materials and services.

-- Protect the ability of library employees to conduct library business without interference.
+3. Protect the ability of library employees to conduct library business without interference.

-- Ensure the use of the buildings, materials, and services by the greatest number of individuals.
+4. Ensure the use of the buildings, materials, and services by the greatest number of individuals.

-- Preserve those materials and facilities from harm.
+5. Preserve those materials and facilities from harm.

 The Board of Trustees of the Wayne County Public Library hereby adopts the following policy for the safety, comfort, and protection of the staff and of all individuals using library facilities.

-The Board authorizes the director or a person designated by the director to revoke or restrict library privileges of any individual who behaves contrary to these rules.
-The Board also authorizes the director to file charges against individuals who consistently transgress these rules.
+The Board authorizes the Director or a person designated by the Director to revoke or restrict library privileges of any individual who behaves contrary to these rules.
+The Board also authorizes the Director to file charges against individuals who consistently transgress these rules.

 The rules for public behavior are listed below.
 Security guards and other employees are authorized to bring to an individual’s attention any act or omission that violates these rules and detracts from the atmosphere of the library.
-Such an individual will be asked to change his or her behavior to conform to the rules.
+Such an individual will be asked to change the behavior to conform to the rules.
 If the individual does not change the behavior, that individual will be asked to leave the library building and library property.
-If the individual does not leave on his or her own, police will be called for assistance.
+If the individual refuses to leave, police will be called for assistance.
 The

 Rules for Public Behavior on Library Property